Setting up a Junior Research Group

 Applications are selected by the International Commission and external expert committees in a multi-stage process.

-After a call for applications has been issued, outstanding postdoctoral researchers hoping to set up a Junior Research Group can submit applications to the Elite Network of Bavaria directly.
-In the outline phase, the applicants first need to submit an outline of their proposed project.
+After a call for applications has been issued, outstanding postdoctoral researchers can apply for the establishment of a Junior Research Group at the Elite Network of Bavaria directly.
+In the outline phase, the applicants first need to submit a draft propsal outlining their proposed project.

 Having examined the submissions, the International Commission selects the most promising project outlines and asks the respective applicants to flesh out their proposals in further detail.
 The International Commission selects the most promising project outlines based solely on academic considerations.